-With Keyword Rank Checker, you just enter your domain name and any keywords you’d like to see if you rank for.
+With Ahrefs free Keyword Rank Checker, you just enter the keyword you’d like to see if you rank for + your website URL.

-You can save this report and then re-run it in a month or so to see if you’ve improved for your keywords.
+You can make a note of this position and then re-run the tool in a month or so to see if you’ve improved for your keywords.

-How to find new keywords you rank for
+How to find keywords you don’t know you rank for

-I know you have specific keywords in mind that you’d like to rank for.
-But did you know that your site probably ranks for dozens of other keywords you may not have thought of?
+I bet you have specific keywords in mind that you’d like to rank for.
+But did you know that your site might rank for dozens of other keywords you haven’t thought of?

-To see where you rank in the results for lots of searches, you could use Moz’s Keyword Explorer tool.
+To see where you rank in the results for lots of searches, you can use Ubersuggest’s Keywords tool.

-Moz tracks search results for millions of keywords (literally 41,000,000+) and which sites rank for those keywords.
-Using their 10 free lookups per month, you can find out many new keywords your site ranks for that you may not even know about.
+With 3 free lookups per day, you can find many new keywords that your site ranks for that you may not even know about.

 How to find the keywords that are currently bringing you traffic

-Now let’s say you want to find out exactly which keywords people are currently using to find your website.
+Now let’s say you want to find out exactly which keywords people are currently searching when they click on your website.

 Did you know that Google offers its own free tool that will tell you keywords you’re ranking for and getting clicks for?
 It’s magical.